EBIvariation/eva-sub-cli/docs/how_to_submit.md

 You will need an [**ENA Webin account**](https://www.ebi.ac.uk/ena/submit/webin/login) in order to submit, though you can run validation without one.

-Finally, you need to have **submission directory**, which is a specific directory associated with each submission (for example, the location of your VCF and metadata files).
+Finally, you need to specify a **submission directory**, which is a specific directory associated with each submission (for example, the location of your VCF and metadata files).
 This is where all processing will take place, and where configuration and reports will be saved.